MooersLab/MooersLab/README.md

 ## LaTeX related
+Note that I currently write alot in Emacs on 750words.com via GhostText.
+I configured atomicchrome to go to LaTeX mode when GhostText connects to 750words.
+I can also use Emacs to write and edit text in Overleaf via atomicchrome and GhostText.
+This is a very cool way of extending Emacs to websites with weaker editors.

 - [latex-emacs](https://github.com/MooersLab/latex-emacs) A configuration file supporting the use of LaTeX in Emacs.
+- [Slides about workflow in LaTeX](https://github.com/MooersLab/BerlinEmacsAugust2022) presented to the Berlin Emacs Meetup August 2022.
+Not recorded.
+It was 90-minute lecture.
 - [slideshowTemplateInLaTeX](https://github.com/MooersLab/slideshowTemplateLaTeX) Slideshow template in Beamer makes slides that do not look like they were made in LaTeX.
 - [posterInLaTeX](https://github.com/MooersLab/posterInLaTeX) Uses beamer to make a poster via a simple design.
 Enables whipping together a poster a few hours.
 It is much easier than using powerpoint.
 - [LaTeX manuscript template](https://github.com/MooersLab/manuscriptInLaTeX/edit/main/README.md) Generic template for the first submission as a PDF.